-When you complete the PDRP application letter and Statement of Integrity, you agree to your portfolio being involved in moderation or audit.
+When you complete the PDRP Statement of Integrity, you agree to your portfolio being involved in moderation or audit.

-Moderation and auditing of the Plunket PDRP
+Moderation and auditing of PDRP

-An evaluation and audit of the Plunket PDRP Programme is undertaken every five years.by NCNZ.
+An evaluation and audit of the Whānau Āwhina Plunket PDRP Programme is undertaken every five years by NCNZ.